obervinov/users-package/README.md

 ## <img src="https://github.com/obervinov/_templates/blob/v1.0.5/icons/build.png" width="25" title="class"> Users class
 ### Class Initialization

-This class, `Users`, provides authentication, authorization, and user attribute management for Telegram bots.
-You can initialize it with various options.
+The "Users" class provides authentication, authorization and management of user attributes for Telegram bots.
+You can initialize it using various options

 - `vault (any)`: Configuration for initializing the Vault client.
   - `(object) VaultClient instance`: For interacting with the Vault API.